gruns/blagoblag/content/drafts/shrinking-code-review.rst

 merged should stand alone, tests that assert that the intermediate state is correct are just as important as ones that assert about the final state.

-One final note: to do this in pratice, it's important you know your VCS well.
+One final note: to do this in practice, it's important you know your VCS well.
 ``git`` in particular has many features which make this type of workflow pleasant if you know them well.